 Our goal is to provide financial assistance through donations and fund raising activities to area breast cancer patients in need.
 We will strive to be fair and impartial in determining who receives financial help by utilizing local area support groups and treatment clinic recommendations.
+So far the Gina Quesenberry Foundation has given over $336,000 to men and women going through breast cancer in the LC Valley

 Treatment for this disease affects the entire family, and is emotionally and financially devastating.
 My family and I discussed ways that we could keep my mother's memory alive, as well as provide assistance to others suffering with breast cancer.
 The idea of the "Gina Quesenberry Foundation" was born, and has become a reality.